sktime/sktime/docs/source/installation.rst

     pip install git+https://github.com/sktime/sktime.git@<branch_name>

-Alternatively, a developer install can be obtained from a local clone of the repository.
+Alternatively, a latest version install can be obtained from a local clone of the repository.

 For steps on how to obtain a local clone of the repository, please follow the steps described here `Creating a fork and cloning the repository <https://www.sktime.net/en/stable/developer_guide/git_workflow.html#creating-a-fork-and-cloning-the-repository-initial-one-time-setup>__`